hzheng/1pass4all/README.rst

 ------------

 After ``make``, open the install.html under ``build`` directory, then follow the instructions there.
+Or, simple check the ``install`` part on `project page <http://hzheng.github.com/1pass4all/>`_.

 .. warning:: For security reason, each run of ``make`` generates different
              random salts even on the same machine, which means the result bookmarklets are *NOT* compatible.
-             To keep the bookmarklets compatible, you should make sure they come from the same version and the salts(specified at next to the last line in the scripts) are exactly the same.
+             To keep the bookmarklets compatible, you should make sure they come from the same version and the salts are exactly the same.

 Usage
 -----